-As of December 31, 2022, we owned a geographically diversified portfolio consisting of 32 properties across 12 states with 13 tenants, comprised of 17 dispensaries and 15 cultivation facilities.
-Our leases, including a secured loan, include a parent or other affiliate guarantee.
+As of December 31, 2023, we owned a geographically diversified portfolio consisting of 31 properties across 12 states with 13 tenants, comprised of 17 dispensaries and 14 cultivation facilities.
+Our leases include a parent or other affiliate guarantee.

 Our Investment Strategy